Now is a Great Time to Engage Your Leaders with Coaching

 Does your coach have a philosophy of coaching, and does it match your expectations?
 Are they clear on their process and how do they measure success?
 What are some concrete examples of what you will be doing in your sessions?
 What tools will they use?
 Let your potential coach know what leadership assessments or team development work you have done prior, or are currently doing.

-Be honest about what you want
+Be honest with what you want

 - Individual Coaching — Works with all levels of leaders to prepare them for career advancement and to maximize individual impact